- Indoor and Outdoor

 Yes, York Castle Museum is wheelchair friendly and has accessible toilets.

-York Castle Museum has not told us if they are fully pushchair friendly.
+No, York Castle Museum have stated they are not pushchair friendly.

 York Castle Museum has not told us if they are dog friendly.